iifl-logo

 0.17 - April, 2009 to March, 2011 Commissioner of Service Tax, Ahmedabad

-28.75 24.00# AY 2017-18 to AY 2018-19 and AY 2022-23 Commissioner of Income Tax (Appeal)
+27.35 24.00# AY 2017-18, AY 2018-19 and AY 2022-23 Commissioner of Income Tax (Appeal)

-4.04 - AY 2017-18 to AY 2020-21 Commissioner of Income Tax (Appeal)
+5.43 3.72# AY 2017-18 and AY 2018-19 Commissioner of Income Tax (Appeal)

-*This amount includes the amount paid under proof of protest #Adjusted against the refund of subsequent years.
+* This amount includes the amount paid under proof of protest. # Adjusted against the refund of subsequent years.

-(b) According to the information and explanations given to us and on the basis of our audit procedures, we report that the Company has not been declared willful defaulter by any bank or financial institution or government or any government authority.
+(b) According to the information and explanations given to us and on the basis of our audit procedures, we report that the Company has not been declared wilful defaulter by any bank or financial institution or government or any government authority.

-(c) In our opinion and according to the information and explanation provided to us, money raised by way of term loans during the year have been applied for the purpose for which they were raised.
+(c) In our opinion and according to the information and explanations provided to us, money raised by way of term loans during the year have been applied for the purpose for which they were raised.

-(d) According to the information and explanations given to us, and the procedures performed by us, and on an overall examination of the standalone financial statements of the
+(d) According to the information and explanations given to us, and the procedures performed by us, and on an overall examination of the standalone financial statements of the Company, we report that no funds raised on short-term basis have been utlised for long-term purposes by the Company.

-Company, we report that the Company has not taken any funds from any entity or person on account of or to meet the obligations of its subsidiaries or joint ventures.
+(e) According to the information and explanations given to us and on an overall examination of the standalone financial statements of the Company, we report that the Company has not taken any funds from an any entity or person on account of or to meet the obligations of its subsidiaries or joint ventures.

 (f) According to the information and explanations given to us and procedures performed by us, we report that the Company has not raised loans during the year on the pledge of securities held in its subsidiaries or joint ventures.